metamorph-inc/openmeta-mms/docs/concepts/concepts.rst

 -  The design is applicable to a single target use, and can require substantial rework for other applications.

-Instead, META introduces the concept of a *design space*.
+Instead, OpenMETA introduces the concept of a *design space*.
 The design space allows the models to contain multiple alternatives for components and assemblies.
 Any component or assembly can be substituted for another component or assembly with the same interface.

-The META model editor offers a simple syntax for expressing design options.
+The OpenMETA model editor offers a simple syntax for expressing design options.
 An *alternative* container is used to contain each valid option.
 The container presents a consistent interface with the outside system, while inside it contains mappings from its interface to the